 10 July 2017

 Last week some of the children had fun picking the peas they’d planted a couple of months ago, and eating them straight from the pod, and they also lifted some of their carrots to see how they were doing (fine, but nowhere near ready).
-Next year we’re thinking of getting them to plant early potatoes so they can dig up some buried treasure well before the end of term – we always have to race a bit to get them something to harvest before they break up for the summer.
+That didn’t seem to bother them at all – they still found it magical that they could dig out little green feathery plants and find a real carrot underneath, even if it was only 10cm long!
+Next year we’re thinking of getting them to plant early potatoes so they can dig up some buried treasure well before the end of term; we always have to race a bit to get them something to harvest before they break up for the summer.
 A couple of weeks ago they planted some annuals for the autumn (sunflowers and Cosmos) and a few foxglove and hollyhock seedlings, so that should give them something to watch grow next term.
 I’m not sure they believed me when I told them the tiny hollyhock seedlings would grow into plants like the ones twice their height in the next bed.

 The Leighton Buzzard Observer carried a nice article on June 20th about the cooperation between the preschool and the regular team.